GuillermoBustosPerez/In-between-methods/README.md

 **Title:**

-- What lies in between: Levallois, Discoid and intermediate methods
+- What lies in between: Levallois, discoid and intermediate methods

 ## **Description**